-Weakness, clumsiness, or heaviness.
-Involves hand, arm, face, or leg, alone or in combination most commonly the hand and face.
-Weakness, heaviness, or dysfunction of the arm or hand is tested by arm drift.
+Assess weakness, clumsiness, or heaviness of hand, arm, face, or leg, alone or in combination - most commonly the hand and face.
+Dysfunction of the arm or hand is tested by arm drift.
 Motor deficits may involve one half of the body (hemiparesis or paralysis) or all four limbs.

-With eyes closed, ask pt
+With eyes closed, ask pt to lift both arms (palms up) to 45° -90° in front of them and hold for 10 seconds.

-to lift both arms (palms up) to 45°-90° in front of them and hold for 10 seconds.
 The examiner may need to raise the patient's arms and observe for asymmetrical drift, weakness or flaccidity.